Skip to main content

 Call 911 now if someone is in danger, has a medical emergency, or may be seriously harmed.

 • Food, shelter, heating, or crisis help: Dial 2-1-1.
-The 2-1-1 Connecticut service is free, confidential, and available 24 hours a day.
+The 2-1-1 Connecticut service can connect callers with local help.

 • Mental health crisis: Call or text 988 for the Suicide and Crisis Lifeline.